claudioperez/FEDEASdoc/README.md

 # FEDEASLab Documentation Repository

-This repository [(claudioperez/FEDEASdoc)](https://github.com/claudioperez/FEDEASdocs) contains the working source files from which FEDEASLab documentation is built.
-The static website files (HTML, CSS, JS) which are generated from this repository are hosted in the separate [FCFilippou/fedeaslab](https://github.com/fcfilippou/fedeaslab) repository, which is currently serving the website.
+This repository [(claudioperez/FEDEASdoc)](https://github.com/claudioperez/FEDEASdoc) contains the source files from which FEDEASLab documentation is built.
+The static website files (HTML, CSS, JS) which are generated from this repository are hosted in the separate [FCFilippou/FEDEASweb](https://github.com/fcfilippou/FEDEASweb) repository, which is currently serving the website.

 ## Local Directory